BradHutchings/Mmojo-Server-v2/instructions/dogpile/511-Package-APE-Compatible.md

-## 512. Package APE (Performant)
+## 511. Package APE (Compatible)
+### About Dogpile
+**Dogpile** is an example of a branded developer experience.
+[Read more about Dogpile](500-Package-Dogpile.md).

+---
 ### About this Step

 Let's prepare an Actual Portable Executable (APE) for distribution.
-You will start with the APE file you built, remove extraneous timezone files from it, add certificates, add the Mmojo Complete user interface, add a `.gguf` model file, and add a configuration file.
-You will test run it, then copy it to your Mmojo Share.
+You will start with the APE file you built, remove extraneous timezone files from it, add certificates, add a `.gguf` model file, and add a configuration file.
+You will test run it.

 **TO-DO**:
 - Shortcut after picking gguf.